lvgl/lv_binding_micropython/README.md

 # Bindings for LittelvGL

+---

+This repo is a submodule of [lv_micropython](https://github.com/lvgl/lv_micropython).
+Please fork [lv_micropython](https://github.com/lvgl/lv_micropython) for a quick start with LVGL Micropython Bindings.

+---

 See also [Micropython + LittlevGL](https://blog.littlevgl.com/2019-02-20/micropython-bindings) blog post.
 For advanced features, see [Pure Micropython Display Driver](https://blog.littlevgl.com/2019-08-05/micropython-pure-display-driver) blog post.
 For questions and discussions - please use the forum: https://forum.littlevgl.com/c/micropython